hotsphink/sfink-tools/mozilla.md

     418176|deadbeef4dad   M-triggers
 ```

 What a mess, huh?
 Now comes the fun part.
 I'm a huge fan of the 'chistedit' extension[3].
-But the default 'histedit' will do the same thing with your own editor; I just really like the curses interface.
-I have an alias to make chistedit use a reasonable default for which revisions to show, which I suspect is no longer needed now that histedit has something reasonable builtin.
+The default 'histedit' will do the same thing using your text editor; I just really like the curses interface.
+I have an alias to make chistedit use a reasonable default for which revisions to show, which I suspect is no longer needed now that histedit has changed to default to something good.
 But mine is:

     [alias]
     che = chistedit -r 'not public() and ancestors(.)'

 Now `hg che` will bring up a curses interface showing your patch stack.
 Use j/k to move the highlight around the list.
-Highlight one of the patches, maybe M-triggers, and then use J/K (K in this case) to move it up or down in the list.
+Highlight one of the patches, say the first "M-triggers", and then use J/K (K in this case) to move it up or down in the list.
 Reshuffle the patches until you have your modification patches sitting directly underneath the main patch, eg

 ```shell
     pick  418116|8b3ea20f546c   Bug 1333000 - Display some additional diagnostic information for ConstraintTypeSet corruption, r=jandem